-This course provides an in-depth study of trauma including pharmacological interventions for conditions frequently encountered in the prehospital setting and is required for paramedic certification.
-Topics include hemorrhage control, shock, burns, and trauma to head, spine, soft tissue, thoracic, abdominal, and musculoskeletal areas with case presentations utilized for special problems situations.
-Upon completion, students should be able to recognize and manage trauma situations based upon patient impressions and should meet requirements of BTLS or PHTLS courses.
+This course provides in-depth study of trauma including pharmacological interventions for conditions frequently encountered in the prehospital setting and is required for paramedic certification.
+Topics include an overview of thoracic, abdominal, genitourinary, orthopedic, neurological, and multi-system trauma, soft tissue trauma of the head, neck, and face as well as environmental emergencies.
+Upon completion, students should be able to recognize and manage trauma situations based upon patient assessment and should adhere to standards of care.

-EMS 270 Life Span Emergencies 2 2 0 3
+EMS 270 Life Span Emergencies 2 3 0 3

-This course, required for paramedic certification, covers medical/ethical/legal issues and the spectrum of age-specific emergencies from conception through death.
+This course covers medical/ethical/legal issues and the spectrum of agespecific emergencies from conception through death required for paramedic certification.
 Topics include gynecological, obstetrical, neonatal, pediatric, and geriatric emergencies and pharmacological therapeutics.
-Upon completion, students should be able to recognize and treat age-specific emergencies and certify at the Pediatric Advanced Life Support Provider level.
+Upon completion, students should be able to recognize and treat agespecific emergencies.